the-events-calendar/event-tickets/readme.txt

 * Fix - Attendee generation during order status transition becomes aware if attendees have been already generated.
 [ET-2282]
 * Fix - Introduce Order lock mechanism to ensure 2 or more action that could update the order, they dont so at the same time.
 [ET-2279]
 * Fix - Prevent duplicate orders and as a result duplicated attendees when a payment would initially fail at least once.
 [ET-2280]
-* Fix - Reverts aggressive hook update, causing fatals on installtion with themes overwritting the template `Single Ticket Item`.
+* Fix - Reverts aggressive hook update, causing fatals on installation with themes overwriting the template `Single Ticket Item`.
 [ET-2276]
 * Fix - Screen options will no longer be disabled when Event Tickets is active.
 [ET-2273]
 * Fix - Ticket sales will be counted correctly during status transitions of the orders they belong to.
 [ET-2286]
 * Performance - Enhance the performance of order modifier database queries [ET-2268]